obsidiansystems/calculator-tutorial/frontend/src/Tutorial.md

 ```
 [Go to snippet](http://localhost:8000/tutorial/10)

+For the final example,  we'll add some extra HTML `div`s and add `class` attributes to a variety of tags in order to make styling the output easier:

 ```haskell
 tutorial11 :: forall t m.
 (DomBuilder t m, MonadHold t m, MonadFix m, PostBuild t m) => m () tutorial11 = divClass "calculator" $ do